Chess Mail logo Howard Staunton Paul Morphy Philidor

 Tim's correspondence chess history

-This is a major work on British chess history focusing on some of its leading personalities, and their lives, milieu, struggles and achievements.
+Eminent Victorian Chess-Players, published by McFarland, is a major work on British chess history focusing on some of its leading personalities, and their lives, milieu, struggles and achievements.

 Eminent Victorian Chess-Players consists of ten essays in historical biography about leading figures in British chess (amateur and professional) during the 19th century.
 All chapters have some games and pictorial illustrations.

-This large book begins with new revelations about Captain Evans, inventor of the Evans gambit, and ends with a chapter on the curious career of Isidor Gunsberg, the Hungarian-born Briish grandmaster who was Steinitz's third opponent in world championship matches.
+This large book begins with new revelations about Captain Evans, inventor of the Evans Gambit, and ends with a chapter on the curious career of Isidor Gunsberg, the Hungarian-born Briish grandmaster who was Steinitz's third opponent in world championship matches.

 I have also written shorter articles about both those men, together with a profile of the lady champion Mary Rudge, for the Oxford Dictionary of National Biography.
 These were added to its online edition in May 2012.

 Many chapters are full of human interest, delving into aspects of player's careers that have rarely been discussed in chess books.
 This includes an investigation into the secret life of one of the "fighting reverends" of Victorian chess, the Rev. Arthur Skipworth.
-The other chapters in the book feature Blackburne, Burn, Löwenthal and Zukertort.
+The other chapters in the book feature Burn, Löwenthal and Zukertort.

 Chapters include career summaries and personal notes on several other players tangential to the lives of the main ten, including Ernst Falkbeer, Daniel Harrwitz, Leopold Hoffer, the Rev. George Alcock MacDonnell, and Adolphus Zytogorski.
 Through these overlapping stories, a new picture of nineteenth century chess emerges.